schemafire/schemafire/@skeema/firestore/README.md

 });
 ```

 So far so good.
-We've got a schema with three properties defined by the definition.
+We've got a schema with three properties defined by the codec.
 It is attached to our firestore collection `users` and has one instance method and one static method.

 The next step is to build a model from this.